REST API definition

 }

-response.status.code // <--- obtaining the value from the `code` field, containing the response code, e.g. 200
+response.status.code // <--- get the value from the `code` field, containing the response code, e.g. 200

-response.body.user.type // <--- obtaining the value of a specific field from the response, where the response looks like: {"user": {"type": "userType"}}
+response.body.user.type // <--- get the value of a specific field from the response, where the response looks like: {"user": {"type": "userType"}}

 Exception definition

-The exception looks like this:
+The exception looks as follows:

 Request definition